linrongbin16/commons.nvim/docs/commons_tables.md

 ##### `none`

-Whether no element is satisfied (e.g. all elements are not satisfied) with an unary detect function.
+Whether no element is satisfied (e.g. all elements are not satisfied) with a predicate function.

 ?> This API usually can be named to `noneOf`, `noneMatch` in other programming languages.